input-output-hk/js-chain-libs/examples/explorer/README.md

-# Basic Example
+# Basic Explorer

-A simple [create-react-app](CRA-README.md) setup, showcasing one of the lastest React-Bootstrap components!
+A simple Cardano Explorer using Reactjs, React-bootstrap and Relay to use with Jorgunmandr node.